dev-mission/full-stack-starter/README.md

-# Full-Stack Starter
+# XR Tour

-This repository contains a "starter" project for web application development in JavaScript.
-This includes the following components, from front-end to back-end:
+This repository contains the code for XR Tour, a platform and content management system for creating mobile web-based walking tours.

 - React 18.2.0
 - React Router 6.10.0